Benjamin Sokomba Dazhi

 “Producing an ambitious animated dance show remotely in Nigeria during a pandemic only has been possible thanks to the power of iClone and the talent of Benny.
 With the help of Reallusion, working real-time with talented artists empowered by innovative tech allowed us to focus on creatives, capturing the unique vibe of African dances and giving life to unforgettable characters kids will love and relate to.
 “Nicolas Rostan | Head of Creative – General Entertainment & Young Adults – EMEA

-The reason why I used iClone for such an important project with Cartoon Network was because of my experience with the animation software. iClone is a very user-friendly animation software, as its very flexible and robust.
+The reason why I used iClone for such an important project with Cartoon Network was because of my experience with the 3D animation software. iClone is a very user-friendly animation software, as its very flexible and robust.
 It really helped me understand the principals of cartoon animation early on.

-This project had a limited time so I needed an animation software that could give me real-time output and help me reach deadlines.
+This project had a limited time so I needed a 3D animation software that could give me real-time output and help me reach deadlines.
 So with iClone I was able to do corrections, and iterations while keeping track of timeframes and milestones.
 Often when I encountered challenges in the animation, iClone would help me overcome it because of the nature of how the software is designed.
 Being an indie artist, iClone makes it easy for one person to do all the work.

 “I have been using Reallusion software, mainly iClone, since 2013.
 And I’ve always wanted to do animation but when I tried other software they were very hard, or rigid and the learning curve was very steep. iClone seem like the fastest and easiest application that I saw.
 I needed something that I could learn very quickly.
 And iClone was the right software for me.
 I was able to learn it in a very short time.
 It has helped me throughout the years to come out with amazing projects.”Benjamin Sokomba Dazhi (Benny Dee) | Founder of Just Art Animation Studios